sonnguyen478/MLiFC_invoice_classifier/README.md

 # MLiFC_invoice_classifier
-some focus in code for our study group_x in Bletchley Bootcamp
+Some focus in code for our study group_x in Bletchley Bootcamp...

+Contains the baseline notebook by Jannes Klaas @ Bletchley Bootcamp / Turing Society Rotterdam.